Erudika/paraio.org/src/monolite/partials/021-iot-azure.md

 the Azure IoT Hub.

 In order to use the IoT integration feature, Para needs to get your AWS credentials from the config file or from the instance it is deployed on.
+Also you have to enable IoT features in Para with `para.iot_enabled = true`.

 ### Getting started with Para and Azure IoT